UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

         - [Video for Tetralith](https://youtu.be/iErrwxxwrX0)

-???- question "Exercise 3: Download a directory with many files"
+???- question "(Optional) Exercise 3: Download a directory with many files"

     Tips